Advent of Code 2015 - Day 15 - Science for Hungry People

 }

 The above implementation harnesses a Generator to recursively combine all the quantities of each ingredient that could be possible.
-For comparison, I also decided to implement a solution which uses plain ol’ arrays like so.
+For comparison, I also decided to implement a solution that uses plain old arrays like so.

 const mixtures = (